Veterans of Foreign Wars: Student veteran support

-Help A Hero Scholarship

-Established in 2014, the VFW's Help A Hero Scholarship provides service members and veterans with financial assistance they need to complete their educational goals without incurring excessive U.S. student loan debt.
+The VFW's Help A Hero Scholarship was established in 2014 to provide service members and veterans with financial assistance they need to complete their educational goals without incurring excessive U.S. student loan debt.

-1 Student Veteran

-To help ensure student veterans receive their benefits in a timely manner and have a place to turn to if they need help, the VFW, in conjunction with the Student Veterans of America (SVA), have developed the 1 Student Veteran program.
-1 Student Veteran offers direct assistance to student veterans who have questions or are experiencing problems accessing their VA benefits.
+The VFW, in conjunction with the Student Veterans of America (SVA), have developed the 1 Student Veteran program.
+The program helps ensure student veterans receive their benefits in a timely manner, and offers direct assistance to student veterans who have questions or are experiencing problems accessing their VA benefits.

-VFW-SVA Legislative Fellowship

-The VFW-SVA Legislative Fellowship grants ten exemplary student veterans (fellows) the chance to join the VFW legislative team on Capitol Hill during the VFW Legislative Conference.
-The fellows will walk the halls of Congress, educating their legislators on the issues facing today's student veterans and have the opportunity to meet with policy-makers from federal agencies responsible for implementing veterans' policy.
+The VFW-SVA Legislative Fellowship grants ten student veterans (fellows) to join the VFW legislative team on Capitol Hill during the VFW Legislative Conference.
+The fellows can discuss with their legislators about the issues facing today's student veterans and meet with policy-makers from federal agencies responsible for implementing veterans' policy.

 Veterans and Military Support Programs

-The VFW's Veterans & Military Support Programs is the umbrella for three successful, long-standing programs; Operation Uplink, Unmet Needs, and the Military Assistance Program (MAP).
-These initiatives focus on troop support.
+The VFW's Veterans & Military Support Programs focus on troop support, and it includes three long-standing programs; Operation Uplink, Unmet Needs, and the Military Assistance Program (MAP).